Adult Services Home Disability Services for People Under 65 CDCS

 Home and Care Settings for Seniors

 - Remain Safe at Home with home and community based services.
 These supports help ensure a person's health and safety needs while living in the community, including one's own home.
-During the intake interview, we will explain some of the options, including customized living services, adult day care, home maker, meal, caregiver support and transportation services, and more.
+During the intake interview, we will explain some options, including customized living services, adult day care, home maker, meal, caregiver support and transportation services, waiver services and more.

 - Group Home Settings include traditional foster care, corporate foster care (also known as group homes) and more.
 Some of the assisted living options are available for seniors with low incomes.

 - Ramsey County Care Center (formerly called Ramsey Nursing Home) in Maplewood is an option for people who cannot live in the community because of their nursing needs.
 We have long-term and short-term, transitional care options.

 - Relocation Services are for people who live in nursing homes but want to return to a community setting.

 Burial assistance - call the "Burial Specialist" at 651-266-3645.

 Burial Assistance for Ramsey County Veterans 651-266-2545